An Introduction to Neural Data Compression: Perceptual losses

+Reverse channel coding schemes enable novel compression schemes which deviate from the classical transform coding setup.
+One such approach is based on Gaussian diffusion models \cite{sohl2015deep}.
+These generative models learn the joint distribution of the data $\x = \z_0$ and copies of the data corrupted by increasing levels of noise,

+where $\mathbf{v}_t$ is Gaussian noise.
+For appropriate $\alpha$ and $\beta$, $\z_t$ as a function of $t$ can be viewed as approximating a Gaussian diffusion process.

+\citeauthor{ho2020denoising} \cite{ho2020denoising} first considered the rate-distortion performance of a scheme which would efficiently communicate an instance of $\z_t$ for some fixed $t$ before generating an estimate of $\x = \z_0$ with the help of the diffusion model. \citeauthor{theis2022diff} \cite{theis2022diff} demonstrated that this approach can work extremely well on small images when compared to the best transform coding schemes, especially when realism is considered.
+This is surprising considering that Gaussian noise is added directly to the data instead of applying an encoder transform first.
+Unlike neural transform coding which typically requires training many different models, the same diffusion model can be used to encode and decode a Gaussian sample at arbitrary bit-rates.
+The simplicity of this approach makes it very attractive from a theoretical perspective but its practicality is still an open question as the approach is very computationally expensive.

+Diffusion models have also been used in a transform coding setting by conditioning the generative model on the quantized output of an encoder. \citeauthor{saharia2021palette} employed a diffusion model for artefact removal on JPEG images \cite{saharia2021palette}, while \citeauthor{yang2022diff} \cite{yang2022diff} conditioned a diffusion model on a discrete latent variable in an end-to-end trained variational autoencoder framework \cite{yang2022diff}.
+These approaches do not require the as of yet computationally expensive communication of a sample but require dealing with a non-differentiable quantization operation as in other transform coding schemes.
+They also do not benefit from the potential bit-rate savings of coding with a stochastic encoder \cite{theis2021stochastic}\cite{theis2022diff} (Section~\ref{sec:stochastic}).

-\subsection{Perceptual losses}
+\section{Perceptual losses}

 Neural networks are only as good as the losses they are trained for.
 While in lossless compression the objective is clear -- namely to minimize the required number of bits to represent the data -- the story is a lot more complicated when we turn to lossy compression.
 Here we need to make decisions about which information to sacrifice in order to save additional bits.
-In typical forms of media compression, however, the goal is to make any reconstruction errors as imperceptible as possible.
-This raises complicated questions about how our brains perceive differences between signals.
+In typical media compression applications, the goal is to make any reconstruction errors as imperceptible as possible, which raises complicated questions about how our brains perceive differences between signals.

-\subsubsection{Background}
+\subsection{Background}

 We can distinguish between two types of distortions, namely \textit{full-reference metrics} and \textit{no-reference metrics}.
 The former is a function which takes an image and its reconstruction as input while the latter only looks at the reconstruction to make a judgement about its quality.
 These can be motivated by two corresponding types of quality measures involving humans. \textit{Mean-opinion scores} (MOS) \cite{itu2016mos} are measured by having raters judge reconstructions on a scale from 1 (bad) to 5 (excellent).
 Since raters are only provided with the reconstructions, their judgments can be viewed as the output of a no-reference metric.
 Many other \textit{image quality assessments} (IQAs) evaluate perceptual quality without reference to the original data \cite{storrs2018apc}, but MOS is the most widely used measure due to its simplicity.
 In contrast, \textit{degradation MOS} (DMOS) asks raters for a judgment based on both the unprocessed and the reconstructed data \cite{itu2016mos}, and thus is more akin to a full-reference metric.